DIN EN ISO 6892-2 Tensile Test on Metals – Test Method at Elevated Temperature

 The closed loop strain control is standardized for the first and most sensitive phase of the tensile test so that only two speed ranges are set to reliably detect Rp with significantly reduced tolerance: the strain rates 0.00007 per second or 0.00025 per second with tolerances of ± 20%,

 where the first speed range is recommended by the standard, unless otherwise specified.
-For strain control in a closed loop, an extensometer is absolutely required.
-For the determination of the tensile strength and strain at break a strain rate of 0.0014 per second is recommended, whereby standard compliant position control is used (via the signal of the crosshead position).
+For strain control in a closed loop, it is absolutely necessary to use an extensometer.
+To determine the tensile strength and strain at break of a material, a strain rate of 0.0014 per second is recommended, while using standard compliant position control (via the signal of the crosshead position).

 Strictly speaking, two strain rates must be conceptually distinguished: first, the strain rate (closed loop, Method A1) with regard to extensometer gauge length (Le), and second the average strain rate over the test length (open loop, Method A2) with regard to the test length of the specimen (Lc).
 In the standard, the latter is also referred to as “estimated strain rate over the the parallel length”.
 In the case of strain control the strain rate is related to Le, therefore based on the strain signal; in the case of position control to Lc, therefore based on the crosshead position signal.